 Dr Ana Carden-Coyne

-Dr Ana Carden-Coyne, Lecturer in the Cultural History of Modern War, University of Manchester.
+Dr Ana Carden-Coyne, Senior Lecturer in War and Conflict, University of Manchester.

 Dr Admos Chimhowu